SunRun/sr-sec-py-sns-logger/README.md

 - ✅ **Arrays for customer_id_list**: Pass `["id1", "id2"]` not `"id1,id2"`
 - ✅ **No source_ip_address for Lambda**: Omit this field for serverless functions
 - ✅ **Use standardized constants**: Import from `security_log_fields.py`
+- ✅ **IMPLEMENT FAILURE MONITORING**: CloudWatch alarms are mandatory for all teams

 ## Dependencies
 Ensure you have the boto3 library installed in your Python environment.